remygatins/BlackSeaBass_project/practice_data_analysis.md

 In File Manager, top right corner, select the 2-panel icon.
 This is so you can open 2 collections (= folders), 1 to determine the origin folder and 1 to determine the destination folder.

-On the first panel, in the box Collection search box, find northeastern#discovery (you might have to login/authenticate), then on the Path box type or select /scratch/tbittar (or your own scratch folder) – this is your **destination folder**.
+On the first panel, in the box Collection search box, find northeastern#discovery (you might have to login/authenticate), then on the Path box type /~/ or select from you bookmarks northeastern#discovery /~/ (your home folder) – this is your **destination folder**.

 On the second panel, in the search box, find your endpoint computer and on the Path box, go to the folder where your files are – this is the **origin folder**.

 With the origin and destination folders open in each panel, drag and drop the files or folder that you want to transfer.

-**Tip:** it is best to use the scratch folder than the home folder on Discovery because you have more space there to work when you are creating a lot of large intermediate files.
+**Tip:** Files that need to be kept on backup (such as the original SRA and FASTQ files) should be stored in your home directory.
+When working on those files, it is best to use the scratch folder than the home folder on Discovery because you have more space there to work when you are creating a lot of large intermediate files.
 However, the scratch folder is not backed up, so transfer the output files or any other files you want to keep safe to the home directory on Discovery.

 **Tip:** Look at “Activity” (left menu) or hit “refresh list” (on the panel corresponding to destination folder) to check progress of transfer.

-**Now that all SRA files are at the destination folder, you can close the origin panel, and you will use the SRA toolkit to extract the FASTQ files.**
+**Now that all SRA files are in the destination folder, you can close the origin panel, and you will use the SRA toolkit to extract the FASTQ files.**

 # 3. Extracting the FASTQ files